saaste/fmi-weather-client/README.md

 ### Get the weather by coordinates

-Weather stations is the closest one
 ```python
 import fmi_weather_client

 weather = fmi_weather_client.weather_by_coordinates(63.361604, 27.392607)
 ```

-If there are no stations within 50 km, the following exception is thrown:
+Returned data is from the closest weather station.
+Just like with place name search, station might return very little data or nothing at all.
+If there are no stations within 50 km or weather data is not available, the following exception is thrown:
 ```
 fmi_weather_client.errors.NoWeatherDataError
 ```